sbagmeijer/ulyaoth-chat/README.md

 ============

 PROJECT ULYAOTH CHAT:
-My hope is to update the old script to use a newer perl version and to move to a mysql/postgresql database, in a perfect world people should be allowed to choose what database.
+My hope is to update this old chat server to use the newest version of perl and in a more strict coding way.
+I would like to move away from Berkeley DB and use MariaDB/MySQL instead with proper sessions.

+I also should become fully html5 validated.

 TEST IT:
 -------